Luhansk: Founding and early history

 The city traces its history to 1797 when the British industrialist Charles Gascoigne, commissioned by the Imperial Russian government in 1795, founded an ammunition and cannon factory for the Black Sea Fleet.
 Gascoigne had emigrated to Saint Petersburg years earlier, and founded factories and mines across the Russian Empire during his time there.
 There is a prominent bust of him in Luhansk commemorating his role in the city's founding.

 The factory was built in the Donets Basin (or Donbas) at the confluence of the Luhan and Vilkhivka rivers.
 The Russian craftsmen settled upstream, at the settlement of Kamianyi Brid.
 The name "Luhansk" comes from the Luhan River, which flows through the city.
 According to folk etymology, the name is also derived to the word "Luh" (Ukrainian: Луг), which means "meadow", referring to the floodplains around the river.

 The factory was greatly expanded during the Napoleonic Wars, and again during the Crimean War.
 By 1880, the factory was a large industrial node, linked by rail to other major cities and to the Azov Sea.
 In 1882, the Luhansk Factory was merged with Kamianyi Brid into a new settlement named Luhansk, which received city status.
 In 1897, Luhansk had a population of 20,400, 68.2% of whom were Russians.

 In summer 1896, German industrialist Gustav Hartmann founded a locomotive-building company in Luhansk, which is now Luhanskteplovoz.
 It became operational in 1900, and soon produced a large proportion of all locomotives in the Russian Empire.

-In the Soviet Union

-Luhansk was economically devastated by the Russian Civil War.
-In April 1918, Luhansk was occupied by the Central Powers during their invasion of Ukraine.
+Luhansk was economically devastated by the Ukrainian War of Independence.
+In April 1918, Luhansk was occupied by the Central Powers during their invasion of Ukraine, and passed to the Ukrainian State.
 Then, it was taken by Anton Denikin's anti-communist Volunteer Army in May 1919, before changing hands several times.
 It was finally taken by the Red Army in January 1920.

-After the end of the war, the victorious Bolsheviks created the Soviet Union on the territory of the former Russian Empire, and began restoring the city.
-The city grew rapidly during the interwar period.
+Afterwards, it was administratively part of the Donets Governorate of Ukraine.

+In the Soviet Union

+The city's economy was rebuilt, and Luhansk grew rapidly during the interwar period.
 On 5 November 1935, the city was renamed Voroshilovgrad (Ворошиловград; Ворошиловград) in honour of Soviet military commander and politician Kliment Voroshilov.
 In 1938, Voroshilovgrad Oblast was established, with the city as its center.